7rikazhexde/go-multi-version-manager/README.md

 ### switch_go_version.sh

 Switches to a specified Go version.
-Run this script with `source` to use the specified Go version in the current shell session.
+Run this script with `source` to use the specified Go version in the current shell session and to save it as the default for future sessions.
 If the specified Go version is not installed, this script will automatically install it.

 Usage: